tmkontra/botschaft/README.md

 Pronounced ["boat-shahft"](https://forvo.com/word/botschaft/)

+> :warning: The original Python implementation is deprecated, and has been moved to `botschaft-py`.
+>
+> :construction: Development on Botschaft will continue with `botschaft_otp`, implemented in Elixir.

 # What is botschaft?

 Botschaft is unified messaging & notifications appliance.
 Want to text yourself when a long-running task completes, but don't want to remember your account id or store credentials on your job server?
 Or maybe you want to send a slack message, a discord message, and an SNS message, all at once?
 Define a botschaft topic and hit it whenever you want.